-Coursework relies heavily on self-directed learning and taking initiative to take advantage of opportunities to learn e.g. examine patients and practice procedural skills e.g. venepuncture.
+Coursework relies heavily on self-directed learning and taking initiative to take advantage of opportunities to learn e.g. examining patients and taking histories by yourself.
 There are certain types of hospital classes that you will repeatedly have throughout the year: